AllOuttaWasabi/TryHackMe-Walkthroughs/Pyramid Of PAIN/README.md

   <li>Provide the redirected website for the shortened URL using a preview: https://tinyurl.com/bw7t8p4u - (Checked for legitimacy)</li>

   >Simply add a + on to the end of the tinyurl and press enter.
 Look down.
-You'll see the redirected website which is, __https://tryhackme.com/__
+You'll see the redirected website which is, __https://tryhackme.com/__   (Not a paid sponsor.)

 </ol>